-- c.
-Click Add Dataset.

-- 13. Create a local dataset to access the FY2E Infrared imagery files on your machine.
+12. Create a local dataset to access the FY2E Infrared imagery files on your machine.

 - a.
 In the ADDE Data Manager, select File -> New Local Dataset, and enter the following parameters:

-- Dataset $MEGI_IR$
+- Dataset MEGI\IR

 - Image Type FY2E IR satellite data

 - Format McIDAS-AREA

-- Directory select the <local path>/Data/Satellite/fy2e_ir_megi directory
+- Directory select the <local path>/Data/Satellite/fy2e\ir\megi directory

 Add Local Dataset ×

 Dataset (e.g. MYDATA): MEGI_IR

 Image Type (e.g. JAN 07 GOES): FY2E IR satellite data

-Format: MCIDAS AREA -
+Format: MCIDAS AREA

-Directory: C:\Users\myuser\Data\Satellite\fy2e ir_megi Browse
+Directory: C:\Users\myuser\Data\Satellite\fy2e_ir_megi Browse

 Add Dataset Cancel

 - b.
-Click Add Dataset. - 14.
-Close the ADDE Data Manager by clicking Ok or select File -> Close. - a.
-If using real-time data, skip to step 18. - 15.
+Click Add Dataset. - 13.
+Close the ADDE Data Manager by clicking Ok or select File -> Close. - 14.
 Create a 4 panel display and change the name of the tab. - a.
 Select Edit -> Remove -> All Layers and Data Sources. - b.
 Select File -> New Display Tab -> Map Display -> Four Panels from the main menu to create a 4 panel tab. - c.
-Double Click on the untitled" tab name and enter "FY2E 4-panel" in the entry box and click OK to change the tab name. - 16.
-Display the FY2E Visible image in the top left panel. - a.
+Double Click on the "untitled" tab name and enter "FY2E 4-panel" in the entry box and click OK to change the tab name.

+- 15. Display the FY2E Visible image in the top left panel. - a.
 By default, the last panel created will be the active panel.
 The lower right panel will be highlighted with a default color of blue.
 Click on the top left panel to activate this panel for the next data load. - b.
-From the Satellite -> Imagery chooser in the Data Sources tab of the Data Explorer, select <LOCAL-DATA> for Server, select MEGI_VIS for Dataset, click Connect. - c.
-Choose the FY2E VIS satellite data Image Type and select a relative time of 5 most recent images.
+From the Satellite -> Imagery chooser in the Data Sources tab of the Data Explorer, select <LOCAL-DATA> for Server, select MEGI\VIS for Dataset, click Connect. - c.
+Choose the FY2E VIS satellite data Image Type.
+From the Relative tab, enter a value of 5 into the Number of times field.
 Check the Create preview image box.
 This checkbox allows the satellite data to display in the Region tab of the Field Selector instead of just a map of where the data will be once displayed.
 Click Add Source to show the Field Selector. - d.
 In the Fields panel, select 0.73 um VIS Cloud and Surface Features -> Brightness. - e.
 Change the centering of the image as well as the image size.
-The screenshot represents the values to enter in the
+The screenshot represents the values to enter in the Advanced tab. - Under Displays, click on the Advanced tab. - Change the Lat: to 20 and Lon: to 124. - Change the Image Size: to 700 X 1100. - Change the Magnification to -5 X -5. - Click Create Display.